oyvinddd/inf273/README.md

 Implementation relevant to assignemnt 2 can be found [here](https://github.com/oyvinddd/inf273/blob/master/util/parser.go) (parser) and [here](https://github.com/oyvinddd/inf273/blob/master/solution/solution.go) (functions for generating a random solution, checking feasibility and calculating the objective function).

 The code for the assignment was written in [Go](https://golang.org/).
-Use the command ``go run *.go`` inside the project directory to run the program.
+After installing Go, use the command ``go get github.com/oyvinddd/inf273`` to download the program (by doing this, the files will be downloaded directly to your $GOPATH/src directory).To run the program simply type the command ``go run *.go`` inside the project directory.